Combatd/url_shortener/README.md

 * #num_uniques
 * #num_recent_uniques

+### Phase 3: Tracking Visits
+* To track how many times a shortened URL has been visited and all the shortened URLs the user has visited, we will need a Visit join table model.
+* This join will link the user visits to specific urls.
+* There will be associations connecting Visit, User, and ShortenedUrl.

 ### Phase 4: Simple Command Line Interface CLI

 The CLI will look something like the following: